avary/stoolap/docs/_docs/architecture/transaction-isolation.md

 During rollback:
 1. All changes made by the transaction are discarded
 2. The transaction is removed from the active transactions list
+3. If a transaction-specific isolation level was set, it reverts to the session default

 ## Concurrency Control